Downloading Kung FuWhy You Can't Read Your Way to Understanding

 Some of the best mathematical thinkers in the world want to skip the arithmetic.
 They remember the moment theory clicked, not the years of problem sets that made the click possible.
 The mechanical work disappears from memory the moment it succeeds.
 This is the curse of knowledge applied to learning itself: the practice works, but you will not notice it working.

 This essay is no exception.
 It is a flare, not the fire.
-If anything here resonated, it is because you already had the practice to decode it.
+Whatever lands here only lands because your own experience has already built the patterns it points to.

-But here is a question that blind spot makes easy to miss.
+Practitioners cannot see the practice that built their own fluency.
+That blind spot makes a harder question easy to miss.
 How many people never got the chance?
 How many concluded they were “not math people” or “not analytical” because no system ever gave them the right corrected practice in the right environment at the right time?

 You are not only a learner.
 You are also, at various moments, a teacher, a manager, a parent, a voter.
 That last one is easy to forget.
 Education policy is not something that happens to other people.
 You live in a democracy.
 The systems that failed that twelve-year-old were built by people who decided this was not their problem.
 Every time you design a training program, choose a curriculum, or vote for the people who set education policy, you are choosing between systems that protect egos and systems that build the capacity for higher-order thinking.